eduvpn/documentation/MULTI_PROFILE.md

         ],
     ],

-In this scenario, `extIf` is actually the interface where the traffic needs to go, so the "LAN" interface of the VPN server.
 It is best to use different `hostName` values for the profiles as this gives more flexibility to move to a setup with multiple machines in the future.

 If you have multiple (public) IP addresses at your disposal for the VPN server, you can use the `listen` key to specify them.
 This will make you loose the IPv4